francois-gm/go-kabk-y1a/06 - 20241014 - CSS/README.md

 - We will use: relative positioning, absolute/fixed/sticky positioning.
 - We will add some visual differentiation across elements.

-Let's start with the blank template that we made in the previous class (download on this page).
+We start with the blank template that we made in the previous class (download on this page).
 You can [download it there](https://github.com/francois-gm/go-kabk-y1a/blob/main/04%20-%2020240930%20-%20CSS/my-project-template.zip).

 (click on the three dots button `...` on the top right of your screen and then `download`)